MicrosoftDocs/IIS.Administration-docs/IIS-Administration/configuration/appsettings.json.md

 ### Default Settings

-By default the IIS Administration allows read access to %systemdrive%\inetpub.
-The default configuration takes effect if the _files_ setting is not present.
+The IIS Administration API will allow read access to %systemdrive%\inetpub there are no _files_ settings present.

 ### Format